Tonya Moore-Huss Master of Education Instructor

 B.A., University of Northern Iowa

 Tonya Moore-Huss has more than 20 years of experience teaching elementary and middle school students, mainly in special education.
-She currently teaches at MOC-Floyd Valley High School.
+The 2020 recipient of the Northwestern Teaching Excellence Award, she currently teaches at MOC-Floyd Valley High School.

 Moore-Huss earned a master's degree in collaborative learning and teaching from Graceland University and a bachelor's degree in elementary and special education from the University of Northern Iowa.

 (2 credits) This course provides philosophical, historical, social and economical foundational background for students considering the teaching profession.
 Note: This course includes a field experience.
 Students must earn a C- or better in order to fulfill program requirements for elementary licensure.

 (3 credits) This course provides an overview of the history of special education up to and including present day trends and practices in education students with exceptionalities.
 Various areas of exceptionality are explored, including ways to support students with di verse learning and behavioral needs in inclusionary environments.
 Note: This course includes a field experience.
 Students must earn a C- or better in order to fulfill program requirements for elementary licensure.

 7th-grade, 6th-grade, and 3-5 special education teacher; 6th-grade language arts teacher, Indianola Community School District, Indianola, IA, 1997-2015

 Special education teacher, Chariton School District, Chariton, IA, 1992-97